fareedjaved203/Mern-Todo-App/README.md

 2) Delete Item from the Database
 3) Update the status of the Item (pending or completed)
 4) Category wise display showing both completed tasks, pending tasks and all tasks
+5) MongoDB Atlas is used
+6) Backend functionality for the user signup is added (because in the template there was an image that confused me)

 #Note:
 I tried unit testing using Jest, but couldn't perform it properly.